pgaulon/pgaulon.github.io/2025-02-15-hosting-ctf-platform.md

 ## Docker build

 Each challenge was created from 1 repo, in a separate branch.
-From each branch, a docker image is built and pushed to and ECR repo, keeping the name mapping between repo branches and docker tags
+From each branch, a docker image is built and pushed to an ECR repo, keeping the name mapping between repo branches and docker tags

 ```bash
 $ tree -L2